-The Ridgeback, however, is much more independent and will do things on his terms, so if a training session isn’t in his diary that day don’t expect him to make time for it.
+The Ridgeback, however, is much more independent and will do things on his terms, so if a training session isn’t in his diary that day, don’t expect him to make time for it.
 He can be trained with a consistent and strict routine, but Rhodesian Ridgebacks work on Ridgeback time, so you have got to expect a stubborn pooch.
-So, if you are a novice dog owner, then the Vizsla might make the better option here.
+So, if you are a novice dog owner, then the Vizsla might be the better option here.

 Both of these guys, with their high prey drive, need to be socialized from a young age, otherwise, they will see everything as their next meal.
 Be sure to either enroll them in puppy training classes or regularly take them to the local puppy park.
-It is also important to ensure that they mix well with humans outside of their family pack, otherwise they can become a little too overprotective.
+It is also important to ensure that they mix well with humans outside of their family pack, otherwise, they can become a little too overprotective.

-Both the Vizsla and the Ridgeback are required by their national breed clubs to be tested for Hip Dysplasia, which is the abnormal formation of the hip joint that causes joint pain and arthritis in later life.
-The Ridgeback is also required to be tested for Elbow Dysplasia, which is the same condition but located in the elbow joint.
+Both the Vizsla and the Ridgeback are required by their national breed clubs to be tested for hip dysplasia, which is the abnormal formation of the hip joint that causes joint pain and arthritis in later life.
+The Ridgeback is also required to be tested for elbow dysplasia, which is the same condition but located in the elbow joint.

-The Vizsla, being much more energetic, will likely require a kibble with a higher calorie content, but if you are in any doubt then ask your Veterinarian for advice.
+The Vizsla, being much more energetic, will likely require a kibble with a higher calorie content, but if you are in any doubt, then ask your veterinarian for advice.

-They are also both at risk of suffering from bloat, so be sure to feed them their daily food allowance across 2 different meal sittings, and do not feed them too soon or after exercise.
+They are also both at risk of suffering from bloat, so be sure to feed them their daily food allowance across two different meal sittings, and do not feed them too soon or after exercise.
 While it doesn’t sound like a serious condition, it can be life-threatening, so be sure to learn all about bloat and the associated symptoms.

 The Vizsla and the Rhodesian Ridgeback are similar in their grooming needs, and they only require a brush once a week to keep their coat looking healthy and shiny.
-They both shed during shedding season, so to keep their coats more manageable you can brush them two times a week.
+They both shed during shedding season, so to keep their coats more manageable, you can brush them two times a week.
 They would appreciate a bath once every 6 to 8 weeks, but they are both relatively clean breeds who thankfully do not have a strong doggy odor.

-While brushing the Rhodesian, be sure to look out for those lumps associated with Dermoid Sinus, but other than this, general grooming needs such as dental and ear cleaning should be completed the same as any other pooch.
+While brushing the Rhodesian, be sure to look out for those lumps associated with dermoid sinus, but other than this, general grooming needs such as dental and ear cleaning should be completed the same as any other pooch.